rumca-js/Django-link-archive/README.md

 ## Use cases

- - news/RSS reader
+ - RSS reader
- - YouTube client / filter.
+ - Gallery view.
+YouTube client.
 You will not be able to search YouTube catalog, but if you add YouTube channels as sources of data, new videos will be fetched into the database
- - database of important links: for work, or for school
+ - Bookmark manager
+ - Very simple search engine
  - data analysis - analyze link rot, how many a page is cited by other sources, analyze link domains, etc.

 <div align="center">